elyasha/myVelib/README.md

 - [ ] least occupied station: stations are sorted w.r.t. the rate of occupation (ratio between free time over occupied time of parking bays).
-This allows for figure out policy to increase the use of less occupied stations (for example by electing the least occupied stations to the \plus" category so to attract users to drop bikes).
+This allows for figure out policy to increase the use of less occupied stations (for example by electing the least occupied stations to the ``plus`` category so to attract users to drop bicycles).

 Remark (``an OPEN-CLOSE solution``).
 Your design should match as much as possible the open-close principle.
-Using of design patterns should be properly documented in the project report explicitly describing to to fulfil which requirement of the myVelib system a design pattern has been applied.
+Using of design patterns should be properly documented in the project report explicitly describing to fulfil which requirement of the myVelib system a design pattern has been applied.

 ## 2.5 Use case scenario